 Anamorphic Cinema Design Guide

-- Remember that the Paladin DCR is for full 4K/4096 wide projectors (like 2019 Sony and JVC 4K projectors) and the Paladin is for UHD/3840 wide projectors (like Digital Projection).
+- Remember that the Paladin DCR is for full 4K/4096 wide projectors (like 2019 Sony and JVC 4K projectors) and the Paladin is for UHD/3840 wide projectors (like from Digital Projection, Epson and Benq).

 - 2.4:1 is the industry standard aspect ratio.
 2.35:1 movies stopped being made in 1972.
 All the leading screen manufacturers make 2.4:1 so ask them for it.
 But if you have an older 2.35:1 screen then at least the Paladin lenses can adjust for it.